 Our platform is inherently complex and may contain material defects or errors.
-Additionally, we provide regular updates to our platform, which may contain undetected defects when first introduced or released.
+Additionally, we regularly update our platform, and such updates may contain undetected defects when first introduced or released.
 Any defects in functionality or interruptions in the availability of our platform could result in:

-- loss of, or delayed, market acceptance and sales; - breach of contract or warranty claims; - issuance of credits or other compensation for downtime; - termination of subscription agreements, loss of customers, and issuance of refunds;

-- diversion of development, customer service, and other company resources; and - harm to our reputation.
+- loss of, or delayed, market acceptance and sales; - breach of contract or warranty claims; - issuance of credits or other compensation for downtime; - termination of subscription agreements, loss of customers, and issuance of refunds; - diversion of development, customer service, and other company resources; and - harm to our reputation.